chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ### Custom & Infinite Streams
 Now we can move to more interesting things.
-It's good to know we have `make-range-stream` to create a stream of consecutive numbers, but how would we create a custom infinite stream to operate on?
+It's good to know we have `make-range-stream` to create a stream of consecutive numbers, but how would we create a custom infinite one to operate on?
 The key is to create a procedure that calls `cons-stream` recursively.

 Let's create the Fibonacci sequence.